Was rape common in the Middle Ages?

 Tracking rape in the Middle Ages

-"If we look at Scandinavia, there is no evidence that rape was more common in the Middle Ages than in the two centuries that followed," or the 1500s and 1600s, says Fredrik Charpentier Ljungqvist.
-Ljungqvist is a historian at Stockholm University and has conducted two separate studies of the Middle Ages.
+"If we look at Scandinavia, there is no evidence that rape was more common in the Middle Ages than in the two centuries that followed, the 1500s and 1600s," says Fredrik Charpentier Ljungqvist.
+Ljungqvist is a historian at Stockholm University and has conducted two separate studies on rape during the Middle Ages.

 Hans Jacob Orning is an expert in the Middle Ages from the University of Oslo.
 He points out that researchers would have found far more evidence of rape in the extensive literature we have from the Middle Ages, if it had been common at that time.